Mateusz-Dera/ROCm-AI-Installer/README.md

 > By default, the script is configured for AMD Radeon 7900XTX.<br>
 > For other cards and architectures, edit <b>GFX</b> and <b>HSA_OVERRIDE_GFX_VERSION</b>.

 7\.
-Create container if you are upgrading or running the script for the first time.
+Create a container if you are upgrading or running the script for the first time.

 8\.
 Install selected app.